Care and Support Coordinator

 * Recruits, trains, and manages program volunteers to advance education, outreach, and support services.

 * Acts as a liaison to assigned caregiver support groups.

-* Master’s degree in social work preferred.
-Master’s degree in counseling, nursing or psychology, or Master’s degree with equivalent experience, especially in the areas of dementia care or elder services may be considered.
+* Master’s degree in social work, counseling, nursing or psychology, or Master’s degree with equivalent experience, especially in the areas of dementia care or elder services required.

-* Three years experience working in the geriatric field and the provision of psycho-social assessments and related action planning preferred.
+* One plus years experience working in the geriatric field and the provision of psycho-social assessments and related action planning.

 * Experience with diverse and underserved communities preferred.